samsquire/society/README.md

 # Safety network

 Businesses should always succeed.
 I propose outsourcing be how we create a safer society.
-Establish government backed business administration centres which handle administration for businesses.
+Establish incubator backed business administration centres which handle administration for businesses.
 It should be easy to start a company.

 People who want to be protected: put in a database, when job is lost, database kicks in.